Newfoundland and Labrador: Religion

 The largest single religious denomination by number of adherents according to the 2011 National Household Survey was the Roman Catholic Church, at 35.8% of the province's population (181,590 members).
 The major Protestant denominations made up 57.3% of the population, with the largest groups being the Anglican Church of Canada at 25.1% of the total population (127,255 members), the United Church of Canada at 15.5% (78,380 members), and the Pentecostal churches at 6.5% (33,195 members), with other Protestant denominations in much smaller numbers.
 Non-Christians constituted only 6.8% of the population, with the majority of those respondents indicating "no religious affiliation" (6.2% of the population).

-The Orange Order is a Protestant Christian fraternity, the lodge in Newfoundland is known as the Loyal Orange Lodge LOL #4 Municipal Heritage Building, it was built in 1907.
-The Heritage Foundation designated the Loyal Orange Association's Hall in Bonavista a Heritage Structure in May 1997.
+The Orange Order is a Protestant fraternity, the lodge in Newfoundland is known as the Loyal Orange Lodge.
+The Heritage Foundation of Newfoundland and Labrador designated the Loyal Orange Association's Hall in Bonavista, built in 1907, a Heritage Structure in May 1997.
 The lodge serves as a central hub for social life, particularly in rural outport communities.
 Members gather for meetings, dances, and social events.
 The Twelfth of July, also known as Orangemen's Day, is a provincial public holiday in Newfoundland and Labrador, and schools and most businesses are closed.

+The Royal Black Institution, closely linked with the Orange Order, has particularly strong preceptories in Newfoundland, with 73 preceptories.
+They base their scripture and values on the Protestant Reformation.
+The governing body for the province is the Grand Black Chapter of Newfoundland, overseeing the local Preceptories.
+The Institution was introduced to Newfoundland in the mid-19th century, following the rapid expansion of the Orange Order across the colony.
+Unlike the Orange Order, which often took a prominent role in the political and sectarian debates of 19th-century Newfoundland, the Royal Black Institution historically positioned itself as a more contemplative and religious body, founded by the Church of Ireland.